kintohub/kintohub-docs/docs/catalogs/redis.md

 ## Deployment

-- This takes around 3 minutes to deploy
+- This takes about 3 minutes to deploy
-- **You can deploy this catalog with default environment variables*
+- *\*You can deploy Redis with default environment variables*
+- *\*Some environment variables cannot be changed after deployment*

 ## FAQ

 **Q: Why cannot connect to Redis?**
 A: Copy the connection string by clicking `Connect` button.
-Only blocks that are deployed in the same environment can connect to the catalog.
+Only blocks that are deployed in the same environment can connect to each other.

 ## Environment Variables